 Answer to question 1:

-The National Model Construction Codes are model documents only.
+Codes Canada publications are model documents only.
 They do not become a regulation unless they are adopted by an authority having jurisdiction.
 The policy on public access to acts and regulations differs in each jurisdiction.
 You should contact your province or territory for specific information in your area.